composer/composer/doc/articles/scripts.md

 ## Controlling additional arguments

+As of Composer 2.8, you can control how additional arguments are passed to script commands.

 When running scripts like `composer script-name arg arg2` or `composer script-name -- --option`, Composer will by default append `arg`, `arg2` and `--option` to the script's command.